The Echo (2008 film): Release

+The film’s first big screen release occurred on July 17, 2008 in Canada at the Fantasia Film Festival, to mixed reviews with the chief complaints being that it was yet another by-the-numbers Asian horror remake, which were seeing a decline after the disastrous failure of One Missed Call (2008).

+The film failed to be picked up by a major US distributor due to the declining interest in Asian horror remakes, which were seen as over-saturating the market, and was instead given a straight-to-video release.

+Box office

+The film did receive a theatrical release overseas, and grossed a total of $1.5 million at the end of its theatrical run.

 Home media

-The film was released on DVD and Blu-ray on November 10, 2009, by Image Entertainment.
+The film was released on DVD and Blu-ray on November 10, 2009, by Image Entertainment after failing to secure a theatrical release.
 The only supplements available are a theatrical trailer.

 Reception

 The film received mixed to negative reviews, with common criticisms being the use of jump scares and being inferior to the original.
 Craig McGee, writing for HorrorNews.Net in a generally positive review, writes: "While it didn’t knock my socks off, it was still a very enjoyable, spooky slow burn buildup of a movie that put an ending twist on the ghost story that I wasn’t expecting and hadn’t seen for awhile.
 It’s available now at fine retailers everywhere, and is well worth checking out…and you can bet your ass I’m going to track down the original version now too!"

-Leah Saylor-Abney writes for her own website a rather positive review, awarding the film 4 out of 5 stars, saying: "The biggest thing I’d like to pass along to you, dear reader, is being thoroughly shocked by how much I enjoyed what boils down to an uncomplicated ghost story.
+Reviewer Leah Saylor-Abney gave a positive review, awarding the film 4 out of 5 stars, saying: "The biggest thing I’d like to pass along to you, dear reader, is being thoroughly shocked by how much I enjoyed what boils down to an uncomplicated ghost story.
 I’ve watched a lot of horror movies, hundreds with all sorts of bells and whistles, so the simplistic nature of The Echo was…refreshing.
 I highly suggest this movie to anyone who likes supernatural thrillers or mild horror with strong supernatural elements."